 Andrew's Story

 Andrew joined Watsi on August 29th, 2013.
-Two years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Junior, a 5-year-old boy from Tanzania, to fund leg surgery.
+Three years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 5,200 miles to support Daliya, a single mother from Malawi, to fund a mastectomy.

 Impact